dfinity/portal/docs/developer-docs/integrations/sns/launching/launch-steps.md

 - #### Step 2: Dapp developers submit NNS proposal so they can deploy to the SNS subnet

-Anyone who owns and NNS neuron with enough stake can submit a proposal that lists a principal wallet in SNS-W who can then deploy the SNS canisters.
+Anyone who owns and NNS neuron with enough stake can submit a proposal that lists a principal wallet in [SNS-W](../introduction/sns-architecture.md#SNS-W) who can then deploy the SNS canisters.

-To create such a proposal, a common path is to use the `ic-admin` tool and run the following:
+To create such a proposal, a common path is to [download the `ic-admin` tool](../../../setup/ic-admin.md) and run the following:

 ```bash
 ic-admin  \